python/cpython/Doc/library/urllib.parse.rst

    corresponds to the general structure of a URL:
    ``scheme://netloc/path;parameters?query#fragment``.

-   Each tuple item is a string, possibly empty.
-The components are broken up into smaller parts (for example, the components of the network location variable - username, password, hostname, and port - are available as extra attributes in the ParseResult/ParseResultBytes object). % escapes are not expanded.
+   Each of the above tuple items is used as-is for the tuple fields.
+Only the netloc item is broken down into: username, password, hostname, and port.
+These are added as additional attributes of the returned object. % escapes are not expanded.
 The delimiters as shown above are not part of the result, except for a leading slash in the *path* component, which is retained if present.
 For example:

       >>> from urllib.parse import urlparse
       >>> o = urlparse('http://www.cwi.nl:80/%7Eguido/Python.html')